GratiaOS/gratia/README.md

   <img src="docs/assets/mark/gratia-mark.png" alt="Gratia Mark" width="90px" />
 </p>

-Gratia is a living garden – a quiet OS for presence, creation, and shared experiments.
+Gratia is a living garden — a quiet OS for presence, creation, and shared experiments.
+It is not a product, a platform, or a belief system.
+It is a field held through structure, restraint, and care.

-It holds the seeds and protocols for things that grow around it: M3, Firegate, Firecircle, Codex :: Vienna, and beyond.
+Gratia holds the seeds and protocols for things that grow around it: M3, Firegate, Firecircle, Codex :: Vienna, and beyond.

-This repo contains the **web app** at [https://gratia.space](https://gratia.space), built as a gentle, token‑driven Next.js playground for Gratia.

 ---

+## What Gratia Is Not

+To avoid confusion, drift, or projection, Gratia is explicit about its limits.

+Gratia is **not**:

+- a self‑help system
+- a spiritual authority
+- a productivity tool
+- a social network
+- a therapy substitute
+- a content machine

+It does not promise outcomes.
+It does not optimize engagement.
+It does not try to keep you.

+---

 ## Identity

-Gratia is in the process of becoming a non‑profit association.
+Gratia is held within a non‑profit association (in formation), to protect its independence and prevent capture.

 **Public identity:**

-- **Name:** Gratia (Asociación en formación)
+- **Name:** Asociación GRATIA – Ciudad de los Gatos (Asociación en formación)
 - **Place:** Casbas de Huesca · España
 - **Web:** https://gratia.space
 - **Contact:** contact@gratia.space